top of page

 Lettered Edition of Empire of Silence - Cover Art by James Cook

-In truth, it’s really quite easy for me to separate the editor from the writer.
-The truth is that I hate editing.
-I worked as an editor for seven years, but ‘editor’ sometimes just means ‘publishing employee,’ and while I did plenty of editorial work, it was my least favorite part of the job.
-So it’s easy for me to put it off.
-I don’t usually do anything more intense than spot corrections until the draft is done, and just make notes for when I do have to circle back.
+For me, separating the editor from the writer is easy.
+I dislike editing.
+I worked as an editor for seven years, but it was my least favorite part of the job.
+I usually only make spot corrections until the draft is complete, making notes for later.

 Books 4-6 of The Sun Eater Series from Anderida Books